The Ichinose Family's Deadly Sins

-Plot summary
+Plot

 The series centers around the titular Ichinose family—Tsubasa, his sister Shiori, their parents Kakeru and Minako, and their grandparents Kozo and Sachie.
 All six of them wake up in the hospital following a car accident, and all suffer from shock-based amnesia making them unable to remember their lives before the accident.
 Tsubasa and his family decide to simply return home in the hopes that they can learn more about their past selves there, only to find that their family situation is more complicated than they expected.